cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Builds a trivial triangle-by-triangle parametrization. <br> Two methods are provided, the first maps maps all triangles into equal sized triangles, while the second one adapt the size of the triangles in texture space to their original size.</p>
+      Builds a trivial triangle-by-triangle parametrization. <br> Two methods are provided, the first maps all triangles into equal sized triangles, while the second one adapt the size of the triangles in texture space to their original size.</p>

    **Parameters:**